ami-iit/paper_sartore_rando_2024_humanoids_zero_order_gain_tuning/README.md

 ```

 ### Running

-In the src folder, you can find:
+In the [src](https://github.com/ami-iit/paper_sartore_rando_2024_humanoids_zero_order_gain_tuning/tree/main/src) folder, you can find:
-- optimize_fitness_ga: optimize the fitness function using genetic algorithm.
+- `optimize_fitness_ga`: optimize the fitness function using genetic algorithm.
-- optimize_fitness_es: optimize the fitness function using evolutionary strategies.
+- `optimize_fitness_es`: optimize the fitness function using evolutionary strategies.
-- optimize_fitness_tde: optimize the fitness function using differential evolution.
+- `optimize_fitness_tde`: optimize the fitness function using differential evolution.
-- optimize_fitenss_cmaes: optimize the fitness function using cmaes.
+- `optimize_fitenss_cmaes`: optimize the fitness function using cmaes.

 :warning: Each of the file run a repetition optimization: 10 independent optimization perfromed for the fitness that considers the torques, and 10 independent run performed for the fitenss that does not consider the torques.

-:warning: the optmization run with a multiprocess and will take 100 CPU cores.
+:warning: The optimization runs with a multiprocess and will take 100 CPU cores.

 ### Citing this work